How can online businesses reduce payment processing fees?

 Consider alternative payment methods

 Alternative payments include quite a wide range of separate payment solutions, including open banking payments, digital wallets like PayPal, Buy Now Pay Later (BNPL) and cryptocurrencies.
-The costs associated with accepting these payment methods is equally varied, but payments powered by Open Banking in particular (Payment Initiation Services), are among the most cost-effective payment methods available today.
+The costs to accept payments via these methods is equally varied, but Open Banking payments in particular (Payment Initiation Services), are among the most cost-effective payment methods available today.
 Many retailers are already taking advantage of Payment Initiation Services to dramatically reduce processing costs and remove friction from the checkout flow.
+There are a number of payment processing alternatives to stripe in the UK.

 Example processing fees for alternative payment methods